cezarykluczynski/ComicCMS2/README.md

 Work in progress.
+Not production ready.

 This project is aimed at recreating some of the functionalities of [ComicCMS](http://comiccms.com/).
 It does not share any common code, not does it offer any path of migration from the original.